Summer Research Opportunities in Engineering

 Summer Research Mentors

-- The proposal must also contain a letter from the faculty mentor confirming their willingness to provide support for the project, including any supplies needed
+- The faculty mentor must complete the Letter of Support sent by SRO staff confirming their willingness to provide support for the project, including any supplies needed

-- Each research mentor will receive $300 support for supplies needed to support the research project
+- $300 support for supplies needed to support the research project will be given by request